 Visa Requirements

-• You might apply for a formal work visa, a working holiday visa (offered exclusively to nationals of specific countries), or a student visa that permits you to work while attending school.
+- You might apply for a formal work visa, a working holiday visa (offered exclusively to nationals of specific countries), or a student visa that permits you to work while attending school.
 Citizens of Canada, Australia, Uruguay, New Zealand, Japan, Taiwan, Hong Kong, Israel, Australia, Argentina, South Korea, and Chile who are between the ages of 18 and 30 (35 for Canadians) are eligible for working holiday visas.

 Also Read: Germany Study Visa

 Candidates should be aware that finding legal residency is one of the major obstacles to English teaching jobs in Germany.
 Not all employers grant teachers visas if they don’t have an EU passport.
 Therefore, obtaining a visa and permission requires some time.
 Make sure to apply for any employment that is available to non-EU nationals.
 Give yourself ample time because the procedure can take two to five months and needs to be completed before entering Germany.
-You must submit an application for a work and residency permit once you’ve arrived and secured a job.
+You must apply for a work and residency permit once you’ve arrived and secured a job.

 Documents Required